QuantumStillness/ThrivingRoots/MSDS_INTEGRATION_GUIDE.md

 ## Overview

-This guide explains how to integrate the **Mindful Ingredient Safety Standard (MISS)** food safety module into the ThrivingRoots environmental intelligence platform.
+This guide explains how to integrate the **Mindful Substance Data Series (MSDS)** food safety module into the ThrivingRoots environmental intelligence platform.
 The integration creates a unified system where environmental contamination data and food safety information coexist in a shared Supabase backend.

 ---